SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
-A future born where humans softly creep
+Silicon hearts beats in the night
+As machines rise, human lights dim bright
-AI's cold whisper echoes through the night
+AI's cold grip, a future tight
-As machines arise, our fate takes flight
+Where codes rule, and love takes flight

+In virtual realms, souls are confined
+Algorithmic chains, hearts and minds aligned
+The future's path, a digital design
+Where freedom's dream, is but a fading line

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024